Sanmit Infra Ltd Directors Report.

 Pursuant to the Section 134(3)(a) of the Companies Act, 2013, the details forming part of the extract of the Annual Return is Form MGT-9 is Annexure-III.

 A Report on Corporate Governance along with a Certificate from M/s.
-Ramesh Chandra Mishra & Associates, regarding compliance with the conditions of Corporate Governance as stipulated under regulation 27 of the Listing Agreement with Stock Exchange read with the relevant provisions of SEBI (Listing Obligations and Disclosures Requirements) Regulations, 2015 forms part of this Report and Annexure-IV to this Boards Report.
+Ramesh Chandra Mishra & Associates Company Secretary in Practice, regarding compliance with the conditions of Corporate Governance as stipulated under regulation 27 of the Listing Agreement with Stock Exchange read with the relevant provisions of SEBI (Listing Obligations and Disclosures Requirements) Regulations, 2015 forms part of this Report and Annexure-IV to this Boards Report.

 The details of conservation of Energy, Technology Absorption are not applicable in the case of the company.
 However the company took adequate steps to conserve the Energy and used the latest technology.

 During the year under review there were no foreign Exchange Earnings.
 The Foreign Exchange out go is Nil.

 All the fixed assets, finished goods, semi-finished goods, raw material, packing material and goods of the company lying at different locations have been insured against fire and allied risks.

 BANK AND FINANCIAL INSTITUTIONS: